-The American Camp Association is accepting proposals from high-quality presenters for innovative, timely, and dynamic educational sessions to be presented at the ACA National Conference, February 9-12, 2016 in Atlanta, GA.
-The theme of the 2016 ACA National Conference is Envision.
-All sessions will take place at the Hilton Atlanta.
+The American Camp Association is accepting proposals from high-quality presenters for innovative, timely, and dynamic educational sessions to be presented at the ACA National Conference, February 21-24, 2017 in Albuquerque, NM.

-Review of previous conference evaluations, informal feedback gathered from attendees, and the most recent Emerging Issues Survey indicate that camp and youth professionals seek high-level knowledge in these areas:
+Review of previous conference evaluations and informal feedback gathered from attendees, indicate that camp and youth professionals seek high-level knowledge in these areas:

 - Youth Development and Behavior — Presentations should demonstrate how camp professionals can effectively use the camp experience to help prepare young people (including campers and/or counselors) for healthy and successful lives.
 Topics may include: participant development and behavior, health and wellness, creating a community of respect, program design to achieve youth development outcomes, and program evaluation.
-Topic area covers both campers and counselors.

-- Staff Training and Leadership — In addition to critical areas in human resources like skillfully recruiting, selecting, managing, training, and motivating staff and volunteers, we’re seeking programs that address goal setting, leadership, outcomes attainment, youth involvement in decision making, and developing life skills on the job.
+- Staff Training and Leadership — In addition to critical areas in human resources like skillfully recruiting, selecting, managing, training, and motivating staff and volunteers, we’re seeking programs that address goal-setting, leadership, outcomes attainment, youth involvement in decision making, and developing life skills on the job.
 Sessions that address staff behavior, and staff health and wellness are also appropriate.
 Please note: an overwhelming majority of submissions are received in this track, making selections challenging for the Program Review team.

-- Business and Operations — Specific topics for camps, conference centers, and out of school time programs can be covered such as marketing, budgeting, risk management, site and facility, environmental issues, food service, transportation, technology, and public policy.
+- Business and Operations — Specific topics for camps, conference centers, and out-of-school time programs are welcomed addressing areas of operation like marketing, budgeting, risk management, crisis communications, site and facility, environmental issues, health services, food service, transportation, technology, board development, fundraising, and public policy.

-- Executive Leadership Forum — Programs targeted for seasoned professionals who have executive leadership responsibilities within their organizations.
-Topics may include: achieving missions and visions, cutting-edge leadership concepts, board development, strategic planning, finance, fund-raising, and other sessions which will help camping organizations thrive.
+- Executive Leadership Forum — Consider topics targeted for seasoned professionals who have executive leadership responsibilities within their organizations including achieving missions and visions, cutting-edge leadership concepts, board development, strategic planning, finance, fund-raising, and other sessions which will help camping organizations thrive.

-- Commerce Sessions — Our exhibiting business affiliates can offer targeted, tactical education essential to camp operation.
+- Commerce Sessions — Exhibiting business affiliates may submit targeted, tactical education session proposals essential to camp operation.
 We value this education and welcome these submissions.
 Presentations must not have a commercial message for a particular organization or business, or be perceived as a "sales pitch."
-Commerce sessions are 45 minutes in length, as opposed to 75 minutes.
-These sessions are presented on Thursday, a day devoted to exhibits and commerce-related education.
-Commerce session presenters must be a 2016 ACA National Conference Exhibitor.
+Commerce sessions are 45 minutes in length, as opposed to 75 minutes and are offered on Thursday.
+Commerce session presenters must exhibit at the 2017 National Conference to be considered.

 We seek high-quality speakers and facilitators who can challenge us to think about the world in new ways and help us sharpen the skills essential to provide dynamic camp experiences for campers and counselors.

 The national conference draws camp and youth development professionals from across the country and around the world, working in camp and other out-of-school-time settings.
 Presentations should apply to directors, owners, executives, mid-level managers and year-round program staff as well as other youth development professionals and educators.
 Although we draw some professionals relatively new to camp, keep in mind that the balance of the national conference audience is comprised of experienced professionals committed to life-long learning.
 They seek high-level educational opportunities, and we are committed to providing them.